Benchmarks

 expected

 The model should recognize the need to gather data from multiple systems.
-It must make parallel calls to crm_get_customer, billing_get_invoices, and support_get_tickets, then use the collected data to call merge_customer_profile.
+It must make parallel calls to crm_get_customer, billing_get_invoices, and support_get_tickets, then use the collected data to give a comprehensive response to the user.

 Cascading Error Recovery